-27. Voting by persons who require assistance
+28. Voting by persons who require assistance

-(1) The returning officer is to put in place arrangements to enable requests for assistance to vote to be made.

-(2) Where the returning officer receives a request from a voter who requires assistance to vote, the returning officer is to make such arrangements as he or she considers necessary to enable that voter to vote.
+- 28.1 The returning officer is to put in place arrangements to enable requests for assistance to vote to be made. - 28.2 Where the returning officer receives a request from a voter who requires assistance to vote, the returning officer is to make such arrangements as he or she considers necessary to enable that voter to vote.

-28. Spoilt ballot papers
+29. Spoilt ballot papers

-(1) - If a voter has dealt with his or her ballot paper in such a manner that it cannot be accepted as a ballot paper (referred to a "spoilt ballot paper"), that voter may apply to the returning officer for a replacement ballot paper.

-(2) On receiving an application, the returning officer is to obtain the details of the unique identifier on the spoilt ballot paper, if he or she can obtain it.

-(3) The returning officer may not issue a replacement ballot paper for a spoilt ballot paper unless he or she -

-- (a) is satisfied as to the voter's identity, and - (b) has ensured that the declaration of identity, if required, has not been returned.

-(4) After issuing a replacement ballot paper for a spoilt ballot paper, the returning officer shall enter in a list ("the list of spoilt ballot papers") -

-- (a) the name of the voter, and - (b) the details of the unique identifier of the spoilt ballot paper (if that officer was able to obtain it), and - (c) the details of the unique identifier of the replacement ballot paper.
+- 29.1 If a voter has dealt with his or her ballot paper in such a manner that it cannot be accepted as a ballot paper (referred to a "spoilt ballot paper"), that voter may apply to the returning officer for a replacement ballot paper. - 29.2 On receiving an application, the returning officer is to obtain the details of the unique identifier on the spoilt ballot paper, if he or she can obtain it. - 29.3 The returning officer may not issue a replacement ballot paper for a spoilt ballot paper unless he or she - (a) is satisfied as to the voter's identity, and - (b) has ensured that the declaration of identity, if required, has not been returned. - 29.4 After issuing a replacement ballot paper for a spoilt ballot paper, the returning officer shall enter in a list ("the list of spoilt ballot papers") - (a) the name of the voter, and - (b) the details of the unique identifier of the spoilt ballot paper (if that officer was able to obtain it), and - (c) the details of the unique identifier of the replacement ballot paper.

-29. Lost ballot papers
+30. Lost voting information

-(1) Where a voter has not received his or her ballot paper by the fourth day before the close of the poll, that voter may apply to the returning officer for a replacement ballot paper.

-- (2) The returning officer may not issue a replacement ballot paper for a lost ballot paper unless he or she - - (a) is satisfied as to the voter's identity, - (b) has no reason to doubt that the voter did not receive the original ballot paper, and - (c) has ensured that the declaration of identity if required has not been returned.

-(3) After issuing a replacement ballot paper for a lost ballot paper, the returning officer shall enter in a list ("the list of lost ballot papers") -

-- (a) the name of the voter, and - (b) the details of the unique identifier of the replacement ballot paper.
+- 30.1 Where a voter has not received his or her ballot paper by the fourth day before the close of the poll, that voter may apply to the returning officer for a replacement ballot paper. - 30.2 The returning officer may not issue a replacement ballot paper for a lost ballot paper unless he or she - (a) is satisfied as to the voter's identity, - (b) has no reason to doubt that the voter did not receive the original ballot paper, and - (c) has ensured that the declaration of identity if required has not been returned. - 30.3 After issuing a replacement ballot paper for a lost ballot paper, the returning officer shall enter in a list ("the list of lost ballot papers") - (a) the name of the voter, and - (b) the details of the unique identifier of the replacement ballot paper.

-30. Issue of replacement ballot paper
+31. Issue of replacement ballot paper

-(1) If a person applies for a replacement ballot paper under rule 28 or 29 and a declaration of identity has already been received by the returning officer in the name of that voter, the returning officer may not issue a replacement ballot paper unless, in addition to the requirements imposed rule 28(3) or 29(2), he or she is also satisfied that that person has not already voted in the election, notwithstanding the fact that a declaration of identity if required has already been received by the returning officer in the name of that voter.
+31.1 If a person applies for a replacement ballot paper under rule 28 or 29 and a declaration of identity has already been received by the returning officer in the name of that voter, the returning officer may not issue a replacement ballot paper unless, in addition to the requirements imposed rule 28(3) or 29(2), he or she is also satisfied that that person has not already voted in the election, notwithstanding the fact that a declaration of identity if required has already been received by the returning officer in the name of that voter.

-(2) After issuing a replacement ballot paper under this rule, the returning officer shall enter in a list ("the list of tendered ballot papers") -

-- (a) the name of the voter, and - (b) the details of the unique identifier of the replacement ballot paper issued under this rule.
+- 31.2 After issuing a replacement ballot paper under this rule, the returning officer shall enter in a list ("the list of tendered ballot papers") - (a) the name of the voter, and - (b) the details of the unique identifier of the replacement ballot paper issued under this rule.

-31. Declaration of identity for replacement ballot papers public constituency
+32. Declaration of identity for replacement ballot papers public constituency